Stories change our lives in self and in society.

-If they were written down they were on papyrus.
+If they were written down, then, they were on papyrus.

 Now, you can download his stories, on the hoof, on your ipad from itunes.
-Or, read them in a book
+Or, read them in a printed book.

 Aesop’s hungry fox climbs into a tight space for food.
 He eats too much, his belly swells and he can’t get out.

 Aesop’s fox story was told last Christmas to captivated four-year olds hearing it for the first time, at a Dublin craft fair.

 We leave our mark now, in the past, and in the future … through story.

 For we tell to the mind.